-Ordinary procedures are held before first instance courts and consist essentially of (i) a statement of claim accompanied by documentary evidence and expert reports; (ii) an answer to the statement of claim made by the respondent, together with the documents and expert reports that support the pleading; (iii) a preliminary hearing, which is primarily directed to solve procedural issues and propose additional taking of evidence; and (iv) a trial, in which witnesses and experts are heard, and lawyers make their final statements.
-An oral trial is carried out in a single hearing that takes place after a written statement of claim and a written answer to the statement of the claim.
+Ordinary procedures are held before first instance courts and consist essentially of (i) a statement of claim accompanied by documentary evidence and expert reports; (ii) an answer to the statement of claim made by the respondent, together with the documents and expert reports that support the pleading; (iii) a preliminary hearing, which is primarily directed at solving procedural issues and at proposing the additional taking of evidence; and (iv) a trial, in which witnesses and experts are heard, and lawyers make their final statements.
+In proceedings filed on or after April 3, 2025, oral trials will be carried out with a written statement of the claim and a written answer to the statement of the claim, followed by a written phase to propose the taking of evidence and to solve procedural issues.
+If, after that phase, the judge deems that a hearing is necessary, there will be a single hearing.
+In proceedings pending a hearing before or after April 3, 2025, judges will be able to issue decisions orally in oral proceedings.
+Oral decisions will be followed by a written statement after which the term for filing an appeal will commence.